dorb99/Task_Management/README.md

 # Task Management Project

-A task management web application developed as a final project for the frontend course by Dor Bruker and Ori Barda.
+A task management web application developed as a final project for the frontend course by Dor Bruker.
 The application allows users to efficiently manage their tasks with a user-friendly interface built using React and JavaScript.

 ## Features